Language: EN

 Microsoft and its .NET initiative

-For me, the consolidation of C# was achieved with version 5.0, released in 2012, accompanied by .NET Framework 4.5.
+For me, the consolidation of C# was reached with version 5.0, released in 2012, accompanied by .NET Framework 4.5.
 For better or worse, it is one of the most used versions (I say “for worse” because many projects never went beyond that).

-The era of .NET Core and C# 6.0 and 7.0
+The Era of .NET Core and C# 6.0 and 7.0

 This led to what I consider one of the biggest blunders of .NET, the launch of .NET Core in 2016.
 A modular and lightweight version of .NET Framework, designed to run on Windows, Linux, and macOS.